Camilla laments library closures in visit to Edinburgh community hub

 Her words were echoed by celebrated Scottish crime writer Sir Ian Rankin, who praised the resources his local centre provided when he was growing up, saying: “Without libraries I wouldn’t be here.”

-The Queen, who has a passion for reading and officially supports a number of literary organisations, also chatted to Gone Girl author Gillian Flynn, and told her: “I’m very partial to crime novels.”
+The Queen, who has a passion for reading and officially supports a number of literary organisations, also chatted to Paula Hawkins, The Girl On The Train author, and told her: “I’m very partial to crime novels.”

 In an impromptu speech, she said her visit “has just reinforced my belief in what wonderful places libraries are, literally from toddlers to pensioners – they manage to inspire a love of reading of books”.